How to Use Hashtags on Social Media

 - Check the settings on your social media accounts to make sure the public (not just your followers) sees your posts

-- If you have a long hashtag, try capitalizing the first letter of every word to avoid confusion: #tributemediatuesdaytip looks more confusing than #TributeMediaTuesdayTip
+- If you have a long hashtag, try capitalizing the first letter of every word to make your hashtags more accessible: #tributemediatuesdaytip is harder for humans and screen readers to read than #TributeMediaTuesdayTip

 - Make your post one large hashtag.
 They are hard to read and can become misleading and confusing.

 - Repeat your hashtag multiple times in the same post.
 It doesn’t help.
 Repeating the same hashtag in every post has not proven to be effective on any platform.